SUBPART 12.1 – ACQUISITION OF COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES

 (B) The offeror or contractor must demonstrate that a modification is a minor modification made for the Government.
 If an offeror or contractor claims a modification is minor, the contracting officer must ensure an engineering analysis is conducted and/or technical judgment is exercised to confirm this claim.
 This portion of the definition is intended to address modifications such as Government-unique paint color; special packaging; ruggedization; and minor changes in length, diameter, or headstyle of fasteners.
 In making a determination whether a modification is minor, the contracting officer should consider the technical complexity of the change and the degree of risk associated with it.
 Risk can be gauged by the extent to which a change affects the contractor’s operation and the price impact of the change.
 If the price of a modified item is significantly more than the price of the commercial item, this may indicate that the modification involves a substantial amount of risk and may not be minor.

-(iii) Subsections (5) and (6).
+(iii) Subsections (1) and (2) of commercial service definition.
 Services acquired by the Government do not have to be identical to those provided to commercial customers, if there are sufficient common characteristics between the commercial services and those required by the agency/activity.
 The established market price does not have to be published or written so long as it can be ascertained and documented as required by the definition.
 It is a current price that is established in the course of ordinary and usual trade between buyers and sellers free to bargain and that can be substantiated by data from sources independent of the offeror.
 A price is based on a catalog or market price if the service being purchased is sufficiently similar to the catalog-priced or market-priced commercial service to ensure that any difference in prices can be identified and justified without using cost analysis.

 (i) Commercial sales history.